Welcome to Thailand!

 Sample Dinner Menu:

-We do our best to accommodate vegan and vegetarian requests or any allergies.
+We do our best to accommodate dietary restrictions.

-Shared boutique hotel rooms for duration of trip
+You will be staying in shared boutique hotel rooms for the duration of your trip.

 Travel insurance is mandatory in order to participate on any of our trips.